kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “I need a sample of your blood.
 Would you be willing?”

-Two hands rested firmly on my shoulder and my hoodies sleeve was rolled up by one of the ladies previously holding McCarthy’s finger.
+One henchmen removed my handcuffs.
+Then two additional hands rested firmly on my shoulder and my hoody sleeve was rolled up by one of the ladies previously holding McCarthy’s finger.

 “Sure.
 Why not.
-Would love to help” I said.
-Scowling as I began to look down at my arm.
+Would love to willingly help” I said.
+Scowling as I began to look down at my arm as things were being forced on to me.
+Dare I say, against my will.
 The doctor positioning his chair even closer to mine.
+A huge smile running across his face like he’d found his parents secret stash of Christmas Gifts pre-wrapping.

 Franky waved his hand in a dismissive wave and all of his henchmen left.
 The lady on my arm stood up and began to walk away while the lady on his arm stayed.
 The young doctor had set his blood sampling vials down on the table along with an alcohol swab, tourniquet and a few needles.
 Franky cleared his throat making the doctor look at him and the doctor stopped dead in his tracks resting the needle he had next to the other vials.
 Loud screeching of the young man’s chair echo’d in the now silent room as he began to move his chair away from mine.

 “I need your cooperation Alex.
 Willingly.
-If what my associates say is true, then I do not wish to be on your bad side, and also, if we can have a working relationship, we both can become rich beyond our wildest dreams.
-I will do what I must to protect my own interests.
+If what my associates say is true, then I do not wish to be on your foe, and also, if we can have a working relationship, we both can become rich beyond our wildest dreams.
+Having said that, I will do what I must to protect my own interests.
 Do you understand?”
 Franky said in an emotionless tone.
 I couldn’t figure out why, but I felt like he was telling me the truth.
 If this was just a misunderstanding which it surely was then they’d draw blood, and I’d be able to put this day behind me.

 “It need not be like this.
 I can help you.
 You can help me.
 All I wish for is a sample of your blood to see if what my associates say is true.
 If the results are positive we will have a quick conversation and I let you go.
-If the results are negative we will have a quick conversation and I let you go.
+If the results are negative we will have a quick conversation and I let you go.”

+He spread his hands palms up and outwards, as if displaying options on the table.

-So what do you say?
+“So what do you say?
 We harmlessly draw a small bit of blood, have a quick conversation and you go?”
 A grin coming across Franky’s face.

 The red headed woman stared at me licking her lips.
 Franky sitting across from me.
 The doctor only a few feet away from me.
 My temper started to flare but this was the absolute worst time for it.
 My original thought of just letting him take my blood quickly diminished.
 Then it quickly came back to me, the thoughts of getting home.
 Alive.
 In one piece.
 It had been a long day.